edumco/sonarqube-examples/compose/README.md

-# Docker Compose
+# SonarQube Server installed with Docker Compose

-## Files

-compose/
--- docker-compose.yml
--- install-docker-and-sonar.sh

 ## How to use